UofTCoders/rcourse/README.md

 3. Reproducible science (Lectures 13-15)
     * Prepares students for project work period and introduces methods for reproducible science (GitHub, R Markdown).

-If you are interested in contributing to the course material, please refer to the guidelines in [CONTRIBUTING.md](https://github.com/UofTCoders/rcourse/blob/master/CONTRIBUTING.md).

 If you are interested in using or modifying this content and repository for your own course, you'll need to make a change to the Travis CI setup so you can host the website on your own account.
 Check out the documentation on the [R Markdown